It's Been So Windy in Europe That Electricity Prices Have Turned Negative

 Negative prices for energy are a pure fiction.
 If this were actually the case, the utility would pay you to use electricity.
 The reality here is that there are government subsidies or other government interference that is artificially distorting the market and that offset, minus the reduction in cost due to a glut in supply, may have netted a negative price for electricity temporarily.
 But all those wind turbines and other "green" systems are not free, thus if you have:

-Some cost for green systems/total energy developed from those systems = positive cost per unit energy
+Some cost for green systems/total e

 Re:Misleading Headlines Again...
 (Score:5, Informative)